andriesfc/result-for-kotlin/README.md

 1. `try-catch-all` eating up exceptions.
 2. Nested `try-cath` statements.
-3. Only dealing with an exception when the cause is not in visual proximity of the cause -- brittle and complex mental difficult to maintain under presure.
+3. Only dealing with an exception when the cause is not in visual proximity of the cause -- brittle and complex mental model which  difficult to maintain under the best of times.
-4. Meaningless error messages for users, but sometimes not for developers.
+4. Meaningless error messages for users.
 5. Meaningless error messages in logs.

 I believe the reasons for these kind of issues, (especially in JMV land), stem from a core misunderstanding of the differences between exceptions as featured in the language, vs domain errors.